AXA launches AXA SmartHome Plus eVoucher

-HONG KONG SAR - Media OutReach - 30 March 2021 - AXA Hong Kong and Macau ("AXA") today announced the launch of an insurance eVoucher for our award-winning home insurance - AXA SmartHome Plus, leveraging insurtech to innovate home insurance usage and distribution channel as well as helping more people's homes to get the necessary protection.
+HONG KONG, March 30, 2021 /PRNewswire/ -- AXA Hong Kong and Macau ("AXA") today announced the launch of an insurance eVoucher for its award-winning home insurance - AXA SmartHome Plus, leveraging insurtech to innovate home insurance usage and distribution channel as well as helping more people's homes to get the necessary protection.

 This partnership expands the usage of home insurance to become a unique corporate gift especially suitable for the property-related industries.